mirego/partisan/README.md

 $ bundle
 ```

-Run the migration to add the `follows` table:
+Run the migration to add the `follows` table and the `Follow` model:

 ```bash
 $ rails generate partisan:install